 Therefore, he prospects within EPRA (and such other contractors’ associations and bodies) and PPIP (Public Procurement Information Portal) where all tenders are listed live.
 Talk about targeted prospecting.
 He shows up on the opening dates of the tender because he knows the date and venue and pitches there.
 Technically speaking, he has NO suspects to sift through.
 Every one seeking a tender and any one in the associations can buy, and needs or will need a bid bond.
 Classic direct sales prospecting.

 Admittedly not all products or services can become that crystal clear defined in regard to prospecting.
 Admittedly, though, almost all can grow into that.
 Best practices in sales prospecting adopt the rules of sales prospecting.
 That is, the more fanatical you are about prospecting, the easier it gets, as you get your own PPIP, metaphorically speaking.
 You get referrals from existing prospects and clients who themselves become your advocates selling for you.
 You became their go to guy.
 If ever there was a best sales prospecting techniques this would be it.

-Unlock value with sales prospecting as benefits of prospecting to a salesperson
+Unlock value with sales prospecting

 Now then.
 A follow-up step after a sales presentation is prospecting.
 At least it should be.
 The purpose of a presentation, especially B2C, is to prospect, not to sell.
 This applies to an engaging exhibition too.
 You unlock full value when you follow-up with prospecting after a group presentation.
 The supposition that if they are wowed they’ll come of their volition is a myth of sales prospecting.
 They won’t.
 Passing a paper around for them to fill in their details immediately after, during, or, if possible, before the presentation is more effective.